NPify/los_client/README.md

 competition with matches every hour.
 (In the future we also hope to provide other kinds of competitions.)
 Everyone is welcome to participate, either with an existing solver or with their own.
 This program (`los_client`) is a client to easily participate at the competition.
-[Learn more] (http://los.npify.com/about)  about the League of Solvers.

 # Getting Started